 Greed can cost a man everything.
 During a war, with more and more people fleeing the famine, Wang Laoliu picked up all his worldly possessions — a bag of sweet potatoes — and joined the departing villagers.
 Halfway to his destination, he came across a man and his son who were starving.
 The man was carrying a heavy bag.

-When the man saw that Wang was carrying so many sweet potatoes, he asked Wang for one for his child to eat, but Wang refused.
+When the man saw that Wang was carrying so many sweet potatoes, he asked Wang for one for his child to eat, but Wang refused out of greed.

 Subscribe to our Newsletter!